Quarrancar/ML-React-Typescript-App/README.md

 # ML-React-Typescript-App

+Work in Progress…

-This project is a React and TypeScript-based web app, developed using Vite as a side project to enhance my skills in new web technologies and machine learning.
+This project is a React and TypeScript-based web app, developed using Vite, Tailwind and SWC with Rust as a compiler for a side project to enhance my skills in new web technologies and machine learning.
 It features a transcription and translation interface that runs ML models in-browser using web workers for efficient processing.